 In recent years, researchers have looked into kelp’s potential fat blocking properties.
 Because kelp contains a natural fiber called alginate, studies suggest that it may halt the absorption of fat in the gut.
 A study published in Food Chemistry found that alginate could help block fat absorption in the intestines by 75 percent.
 In order to reap the benefits of alginate, the research team plans to add the thickening compound to common foods such as yogurt and bread.

 Kelp may have great potential for diabetes and obesity, although research is still preliminary.
-A study published in the journal Diabetes, Obesity and Metabolism found that a compound in the chloroplasts of brown seaweed called fucoxanthin may promote weight loss in obese patients when combined with pomegranate oil. that brown seaweed may influence glycemic control and reduce blood glucose levels, benefitting people with type 2 diabetes.
+A study published in the journal Diabetes, Obesity and Metabolism found that a compound in the chloroplasts of brown seaweed called fucoxanthin may promote weight loss in obese patients when combined with pomegranate oil.

 In addition to its potential to slow down fat absorption in the gut, kelp is low in fat and calories.